yonkahlon/Zenject/README.md

     public class EnemyFactory
     {
-        private Instantiator _instantiator;
+        DiContainer _container;

-        public EnemyFactory(Instantiator instantiator)
+        public EnemyFactory(DiContainer container)
         {
-            _instantiator = instantiator;
+            _container = container;
         }

         public Enemy Create(float weaponDamage)
         {
-            using (BindScope scope = _container.CreateScope())
+            using (BindScope scope = Container.CreateScope())
             {
                 scope.Bind<float>().ToSingle(weaponDamage).WhenInjectedInto<EnemyWeapon>();
-                return _factory.Create();
+                return _container.Instantiate<Enemy>();
             }
         }
     }

 BindScope can be used in factories to temporarily configure the container in a similar way that's done in installers.
 This can be useful when creating complex object graphs at runtime.
 After the function returns, whatever bindings you added in the using{} block are automatically removed.
-BindScope can also be used to specify injection identifiers as well (which can be less error prone than passing extra parameters as variable arguments to IFactory).
-Using object identifiers may be necessary for example, if the Enemy class took multiple float arguments, in which case BindScope would be necessary as well
+BindScope can also be used to specify injection identifiers as well.

 ## <a id="injecting-data-across-scenes"></a>Injecting data across scenes